 If you are doing things that are not helpful, you could strengthen Health Anxiety in your brain.
 You can see what I mean in the following video taken from my online self-help course for Health Anxiety.

 If you think you have health anxiety, I recommend meeting with your doctor to rule out physical conditions.
 Your doctor can refer you to a mental health professional like myself to diagnose.

 How is it diagnosed?

 Your mental health professional will assess you.
-They will diagnose illness anxiety disorder if you meet specified criteria for it, as set out in DSM5.
+They will diagnose illness anxiety disorder if you meet specified criteria, as set out in DSM5.

 How to get over health anxiety.

-There are several options open to you and recommended models of therapy that will help.
+Several options are open to you and recommended models of therapy that will help.